imi-bigpicture/wsidicomizer/README.md

 ### Bioformats version

-The Bioformats java library is avaiable in two versions, one with BSD and one with GPL2 license, and can read several [WSI formats](https://bio-formats.readthedocs.io/en/v6.12.0/supported-formats.html).
-However, most formats are only avaible in the GPL2 version.
+The Bioformats java library is available in two versions, one with BSD and one with GPL2 license, and can read several [WSI formats](https://bio-formats.readthedocs.io/en/v6.12.0/supported-formats.html).
+However, most formats are only available in the GPL2 version.
 Due to the licensing incompatibility between Apache 2.0 and GPL2, *wsidicomizer* is distributed with a default setting of using the BSD licensed library.
 The loaded Biformats version can be changed by the user by setting the `BIOFORMATS_VERSION` environmental variable from the default value `bsd:6.12.0`.

 ## Limitations